Swallowtail butterfly: In culture

 Since swallowtail butterflies are large, colorful, and attractive, they have been targeted by butterfly collectors.
-The largest of these, the birdwing butterflies are particularly sought after and are cultured in butterfly farms to supply collectors.
+The largest of these, the birdwing butterflies, are particularly sought after and are cultured in butterfly farms to supply collectors.

 Many members of the family, as larvae, feed on plants of the citrus family Rutaceae, and some of them are pests in citrus orchards.

 The Oregon swallowtail is the state insect of Oregon.
 The eastern tiger swallowtail is the state insect of Virginia and the state butterfly of Georgia, Delaware, and South Carolina.
 The black swallowtail is the state butterfly of New Jersey and Oklahoma.

+The tabletop role-playing game Lancer includes a support- and sensor-focused mech named the Swallowtail.